Maveo/Spark/README.md

  - #### Advanced Command Interaction
 	Spark is able to communicate trough Discords slash command integration, which offers a more polished user experience and will help to keep your chat cleaner.
 Additionally Spark can handle user related commands with @mentions.

- - #### Custom Image Generation
+ - #### Custom Image Generation (ImageStack)
-	The Bot is equiped with a custom image generator, which will create custom levelup, rankup, leaderboard and profile-card images.
-All images can be designed using the build-in design code, that is build similar to knwon webdesign languages like CSS.
+	The Bot is equiped with [ImageStack](https://github.com/skillor/imagestack-python "ImageStacks Git Repository") (a custom image generator), which will create custom levelup, rankup, leaderboard and profile-card images.
+All images can be designed using ImageStack Code.